Have you ever experimented with your coffee and wondered what is the difference between blond and dark roast?

 - 8 Blonde Roast Vs Dark Roast: The Brewing Methods

-- 9 Frappé-ing It All Up – The Difference Between Blond And Dark Roast
+- 10 Frappé-ing It All Up – Difference Between Blond And Dark Roast

 I have to confess, I love waking up to a tall, beautiful, vibrant blonde!
 It just seriously kick starts my day!
 I am, of course, talking about my morning coffee – a blonde roast.

-Blond-roast coffee is great for single origin beans and speciality coffee beans.
+Blond-roast coffee is great for single origin beans and specialty coffee beans.
 It is certainly a roast that I recommend that you try for yourself.